 Since trucks are so large, the crumple zones and protective areas of your car may not be able to withstand the impact of such a heavy truck.
 This can often lead to crushing injuries for drivers and passengers, especially if doors are dented-in or the front of the car is so severely damaged that it pushes against your legs or arms.
 The impact against the air bags or seat belt can also leave you with broken ribs, a broken collar bone, and other injuries.
 As mentioned above, a broken neck or broken bones in your spine can be very serious, and may contribute to further injuries to the spinal cord.

 Whiplash injuries are a classic car crash injury.
 When your car suddenly stops or moves because it hits a truck or is hit by another vehicle, your head can quickly snap back and forth in a whipping motion.
 The bones, tendons, muscles, and other tissue in your neck can suffer injury from this sudden motion.
 The effects may not be immediately noticeable, and may take a day or so to “set-in,” but the pain and discomfort may be ongoing.
 This may justify serious compensation for what is commonly thought of as a low-level injury.

 Call Our Texas Trucking Victim Lawyers for a Free Consultation

-If you or a loved one was injured in a truck accident, talk to an attorney today.
+If you or a loved one was injured in a truck accident, talk to a Midland injury attorney today.
 Large trucking companies can be held responsible for their negligent drivers, and you may be entitled to substantial compensation on your case.
 For a free consultation with our Arlington TX personal injury lawyer, contact The Queenan Law Firm today at (817) 476-1797.